Golden monkeys in Rwanda playing in Volcanoes National Park's bamboo forest.

 • Recommended for flexibility.

-• Companies like Rwanda Safaris and Kigali Car Rentals offer self-drive or chauffeur-driven options.
+• Companies like Rwanda safaris and Kigali Car Rentals offer self-drive or chauffeur-driven options.

 4. Domestic Flights